Cheapest Shipping for Amazon FBM Sellers

 - Order mix and buyer location should drive service selection, not default carrier settings.

-- Automated label workflows reduce fulfillment errors as volume scales.
+- Batch label workflows like The Workbench cut fulfillment errors and clicks as volume scales.

 Amazon FBM Shipping Strategy for Higher Margin